Aziz-TheDarkCode/school-management-app/README.md

 # this is a school management app
-this is project is built using react and php
+This is project is built using react and php